jecfish/gdg/README.md

 # GDG DevFest GeorgeTown 2015
-Mini challenge to help you familiarize with respondsive web.
+Mini challenges to help you familiarize with respondsive web.
 Download it and you are good to go!